hongweimachene/marketplace/README.md

 # eweive
-This is Team M's Python Flask project to create an online marketplace site.
+Python Flask project to create an online marketplace site.

 To clone repo, use the following in the terminal
 ```bash